 |Park near the top of Signal Street.|

-An eighty foot trad climb in a great setting.
+A sixty five foot trad climb in a great setting.

-Sustained 5.8 after the start, the route then passes between two bushes.
 The uppermost part is a section of thin and exposed 5.8 with solid pro below the feet.

 The three starting variations:

 Right Side Direct (5.8) R Begin as for the Wandering Start but climb directly upward through the lower face.
 This variation is unprotected.
-The bush midway up the route is the first pro.

 To reach the base: